Guide to Finding the Best Hospital in Singapore

 Thomson Medical Centre6250 2222Novena

-While some private hospitals only have single rooms, others have similar room types as public hospitals.
 For instance, some private hospitals have 4-bedded and 2-bedded rooms, single rooms, deluxe rooms and suites.
-4-bedded rooms are the cheapest and provide amenities such as a tv, free Wi-Fi, telephone and armchair.
-Suites are the most expensive—costing anywhere from S$800 to almost S$10,000 per day—but provide luxury perks such as personal medical personnel, flat screen tvs, complimentary parking, premium bath amenities and a home-like design.
+4-bedded rooms are the cheapest and provide amenities such as a TV, Wi-Fi, telephone and armchair.
+Suites are the most expensive—costing anywhere from S$800 to almost S$10,000 per day—but provide luxury perks such as personal medical personnel, flat screen TVs, complimentary parking, premium bath amenities and a designer suite.

 Ward TypeCost per DayNo.
 Of BedsPossible Amenities